Entain: History

-In September 2020, GVC announced that it would be changing its name to Entain plc and that it was committing to only operate in regulated markets by 2023.
+In December 2020, GVC Holdings changed its name to Entain plc.
+The rebranding was said to reflect a "new era of sustainability and conduct", including a commitment to operate only in regulated markets by 2023.

-On 9 December, GVC Holdings plc changed its name to Entain following a shareholder vote.

 In 2021, Entain's joint venture partner MGM Resorts made an offer to buy Entain, valuing the business at $11 billion.
 The board and Segev rejected the offer saying, that it "significantly undervalues the company and its prospects".
 MGM Resorts subsequently withdrew the offer.

-On 11 January 2021, Shay Segev announced he was stepping down as Entain CEO to become co-CEO at video streaming service DAZN.
-On 20 January 2021, Entain appointed Jette Nygaard-Andersen as its new Chief Executive Officer & Director, making her the first woman to lead a UK-listed gambling company.
-Rob Wood was promoted to become Deputy CEO while still retaining his CFO duties.
+In January 2021, Segev stepped down as Entain CEO and was succeeded by Jette Nygaard-Andersen, who became the first woman to lead a UK-listed gambling company.

 In August 2021, Entain acquired US-based esports betting company Unikrn for £50 million.

-In November 2021 it was reported that Entain had sold the Betdaq business back to original founder Dermot Desmond.
-The sale came eight years after the business was acquired by Ladbrokes (now owned by Entain), and although the amount of the sale is unknown, reports suggest it is substantially less than £25 million the company was originally acquired for.
+In November 2021, it was reported that Entain had sold the Betdaq business, which had been acquired by Ladbrokes eight years earlier, back to its original founder Dermot Desmond.
+The sale price was reportedly substantially less than £25 million the company was originally acquired for.
+Also in November 2021, Entain sold its InterTrader business to Raven Ventures International.

-In February 2022, Entain announced it has acquired the Canadian sports betting operator Sports Interaction from Avid Gaming for £175 million.
+In February 2022, Entain acquired the Canadian sports betting operator Sports Interaction from Avid Gaming for £175 million.

-In November 2022, it was announced Entain had acquired the Croatian sports betting company, SuperSport.
+In November 2022, Entain acquired the Croatian sports betting company, SuperSport.

-In January 2023, it was announced Entain had completed the €450 million acquisition of Dutch online gambling company, BetCity from its parent company, Sports Entertainment Media.
+In January 2023, Entain acquired the Dutch online gambling company, BetCity, from Sports Entertainment Media for £398 million.

+In March 2023, Entain acquired the New Zealand based esports betting developer Sportsflare for CA$13.2m.

+In December 2023, Nygaard-Andersen stepped down as Entain CEO and was succeeded on an interim basis by Stella David, a non-executive director of Entain.
+Nygaard-Andersen had been criticised by shareholders in relation to the company's poor business performance.

+On 29 February 2024, Entain, announced its decision to withdraw from Responsible Wagering Australia, coinciding with the Australian government's preparations to implement stricter betting advertisement restrictions.

+In April 2024, Entain announced that its interim CEO, Stella David, would succeed Barry Gibson as chairman, following Gibson's retirement in September.

+In July 2024, Entain Plc appointed Gavin Isaacs as CEO, replacing interim CEO Stella David.
+Isaacs will start as CEO on 2 September 2024.

+In December 2024, Australian Transaction Reports and Analysis Centre (AUSTRAC), took legal action against Entain, for failing to meet anti-money laundering (AML) and counter-terrorism financing (CTF) requirements.
+The regulator accused Entain of inadequate checks on high-risk customers, including using pseudonyms to obscure identities.
+Isaacs warned of significant fines and said the company was cooperating fully while improving its compliance measures.

+In April 2025 Entain named Stella David as its permanent chief executive, effective immediately.
+David, had twice served as interim CEO.

 Operations

-Entain is headquartered in the Isle of Man and has licences in more than 18 countries.
-The Group employs over 2,800 employees and contractors in locations across Europe, Oceania, Asia, North and South America.
+Entain is headquartered in the Isle of Man and employs over 30,000 staff in over 30 jurisdictions.